 We hereby grant you a nonexclusive, limited license to use one copy of the Software on any single computer, provided the Software is in use on only one computer at any time.
+This software is licensed for use with one camera serial number only of one Diagnostic Instruments/SPOT camera.
 The Software is "in use" on a computer when it is loaded into temporary memory (RAM) or installed into the permanent memory of a computer-for example, a hard disk, CD-ROM or other storage device.